-Our website is being updated, but in the meantime, check out some of our favorite songs from our artist/clients, past & present.
+Our website is being updated for December 2020, but in the meantime, check out some of our favorite songs from our artist/clients, past & present.

 Laurie Gallardo/ KUTX has some excellent words re: The Sideshow Tragedy’s new record ‘The View From Nowhere’ produced by Kenny Siegal at Old Soul Studios.
 Read full post here.